-You can now view my artwork on a NEW website: http://rebeccajardinsart.wordpress.com/
+You can now view my current artwork on my website: http://rebeccajardinsart.wordpress.com/

 Hi my name is Rebecca Jardin.

 Thanks so much for visiting this site.
-Please leave comments.

 Every child is an artist it is a GIFT.
 I am very fortunate to have the joy of encouraging students to acknowledge and enhance this gift.
 I am providing unique skills that can be explored and developed for life.
 In my classes the students are developing skills that bring a whole new understanding and enlightenment to their thoughts, emotions and place in the world.
 This is why I am an ART teacher!